 Some medicines help chemotherapy drugs work better.
 For instance:

-Proteasome inhibitors trigger the death of myeloma cells by loading them up with defective proteins.
+- Proteasome inhibitors trigger the death of myeloma cells by loading them up with defective proteins.
 Bortezomib (Velcade) is one that’s often used.
 It can be injected into a vein or under the skin.
-Other proteasome inhibitors include Carfilzomib (Kyprolis), which is administered by IV, and ixazomib (Ninlaro), which is given in pill form.
+Other proteasome inhibitors include carfilzomib (Kyprolis), which you get in an IV, and ixazomib (Ninlaro), which is given in pill form.

 One or several of these medicines likely will be added to your treatment.
-For instance, if a stem cell transplant isn’t right for you, your doctor may suggest a combination of bortezomib, lenalidomide, and dexamethasone (you may hear this combination called VRd.)
+For instance, if a stem cell transplant isn’t right for you, your doctor may suggest a combination of bortezomib, lenalidomide, and dexamethasone (you may hear this combination called VRd or RVd.)

 You can also ask your doctor about joining a clinical trial.
 This will allow you to try a new and possibly more effective drug that’s still being tested.